UK PM Cameron visits Gulf, Typhoon jet sales high on agenda

 In the UAE, Cameron will showcase the Typhoon fighter jet to Emirati ministers, and both Cameron’s office and BAE officials have said the Emiratis have shown an interest in placing an order for up to 60 of the aircraft.

-He will also discuss with UAE officials how to develop a “strategic air defense relationship”, including potential collaboration on military aerospace equipment.
+He will also discuss with UAE officials how to develop a “strategic air defence relationship”, including potential collaboration on military aerospace equipment.

-Cameron’s office said Saudi Arabia has also signaled that they are interested in placing a second “substantial” order of Typhoon jets, on top of the 72 jets they have already acquired.
+Cameron’s office said Saudi Arabia has also signalled that they are interested in placing a second “substantial” order of Typhoon jets, on top of the 72 jets they have already acquired.

-Europe’s biggest defense contractor, BAE signed a deal for the 72 aircraft in 2007, 24 of which have been delivered.
-Payment terms for the remaining 48 have yet to be finalized and BAE says profit growth this year hinges on the outcome.
+Europe’s biggest defence contractor, BAE signed a deal for the 72 aircraft in 2007, 24 of which have been delivered.
+Payment terms for the remaining 48 have yet to be finalised and BAE says profit growth this year hinges on the outcome.

-Like other defense firms, BAE faces tough times as governments reduce defense spending due to economic weakness.
+Like other defence firms, BAE faces tough times as governments reduce defence spending due to economic weakness.

 The Eurofighter Typhoon was developed by a consortium comprising BAE, Airbus parent firm EADS and Italy’s Finmeccanica.